IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 ![](/assets/images/simulation_random_ohlc_data.svg)

-Then, we to prepare all the data, which includes filling signals such that there is at least one order at each bar (the worst-case scenario):
+Then, we need to prepare all the data, which includes filling signals such that there is at least one order at each bar (our worst-case scenario for performance and memory):

 ```pycon
 >>> test_open = test_data.get("Open").values[:, None]  # (2)!